CSER 501-001: LYNCHBURG HEALTH AND REHABILITATION

 Supervisor: Lynn Fox, Senior Recreation Specialist - Templeton Senior Center (455-4115 or Email) Senior Adults

-Center Assistant – Act as receptionist to greet participants and answer phone, taking messages; assist with luncheon preparation and clean up; set-up and monitoring of scheduled Center activities; and monitor computer lab.
+Center Assistant – Acts as receptionist to greet participants and answer phone, taking messages; interacts with and engage participants, assist with luncheon preparation and clean up; set-up and monitoring of scheduled Center activities; and monitor computer lab.

 Educational Speaker / Class Instructor – Presents educational or life enhancing topic in accordance with hobbies, knowledge, education, and skills.
-Topic could be related to: health/fitness, trade or profession, hobby and/or local opportunities or services of interest to senior population.
+Topic could be related to: health/fitness, trade or profession, hobby and/or local opportunities or services of interest to fifty plus population.

 Event Volunteers – Assists with annual events when needed throughout the year decorating, preparing food, serving, and cleaning-up.
-Events: Spring Banquet, Veterans’ Day Luncheon, Nov.
-11, and Thanksgiving Luncheon.
+Events: Veterans’ Day Luncheon, and Thanksgiving Luncheon.

-Newsletter Assistant – Assists with production, writing, and editing of Fifty Plus, a newsletter for the seniors.
+Newsletter Assistant – Assists with proofing and editing of Fifty Plus Newsletter, a monthly publication.

-Sport Activity Assistant – Greets participants, keeps score, and officiates for weekly activities such as Horseshoes, Volleyball, Softball, Bowling, Putt- Putt and more.
+Sport Activity Assistant – Greets participants, keeps score, and officiates for weekly activities such as, Pickleball, Softball, Bowling, Putt-Putt and more.

 Photographer – Takes pictures of classes, activities, and events for future use in brochures and publications.